Asian shares set for worst month since Feb on China gloom

 Attention now turns to inflation numbers as measured by the U.S. personal consumption expenditures (PCE) on Thursday - the Federal Reserve's preferred gauge of inflation - and non-farm payrolls on Friday.

-Ten-year yields held at 4.1178per cent, having also ended the session flat.

-There was less cheer in Europe on the inflation front.
-Annual inflation in Germany and Spain barely slowed in August, against expectations, raising the stakes for the europe-wide inflation numbers later in the day.
+There was, however, less cheer in Europe on the inflation front.
+Annual inflation in Germany and Spain barely slowed in August, against expectations, raising the stakes for the euro zone inflation numbers later in the day.

 Oil prices were mostly flat.
-Brent crude futures were little changed at US$85.88 per barrel and U.S. West Texas Intermediate crude futures were up 0.1per cent at US$81.74.
+Brent crude futures were little changed at US$85.90 per barrel and U.S. West Texas Intermediate crude futures were steady at US$81.67.

 Read more of the latest in